 In September of 2011 a Moroccan meteorite hunter recovered the first pieces of NWA 6963.
 Further searches produced specimens ranging from 100 to 700 grams, as well as a few from 3-10 grams.
 It is thought that the total mass could weigh a massive 8-10 kilograms.
 We have very few fragments — some with fusion crust — and a few slices available.

-Northwest Africa 7397 is a martian meteorite found in the dry deserts of Africa in 2012.
+Northwest Africa 7397 is a martian meteorite found in the dry deserts of Africa.
 It was examined by meteorite scientists A. Irving and S. Kuehner at the University of Washington and classified as a shergottite.
-The superb slices were expertly prepared on a special hi-tech saw for maximum surface area and come with a Certificate of Authenticity.
+The superb slices were expertly prepared on a special hi-tech saw for maximum surface area.
 The amazing fragments allow you to clearly view greenish-hue interior and some specimens have fusion crust!
 Don’t miss your chance to own a piece of the Red Planet.
-We have a very limited supply of these lovely difficult-to-acquire specimens.